Tequesta Historical Marker

-Little is known about the Tequesta language, as only ten words of it are recorded along with meanings.
+Little is known about the Tequesta language, as only ten words from the language are recorded with meanings known.
 The Tequestas were not agrarian.
 Instead, they fished, hunted, and gathered local plants to eat.
-The Tequesta lived in huts, and because of Florida's warm climate, wore minimal clothing.
+The Tequesta lived in huts and because of Florida's warm climate wore minimal clothing.
 Men typically wore a loincloth made of deer hide and wore skirts made of Spanish moss or other plant fibers.
-Tequesta men consumed a ceremonial drink called Cassini during special rituals.
-According to some accounts, when a Tequesta chief died, the leader's body and small bones would be buried, while the larger bones would be separated and placed in a box for the Tequesta people to worship as gods.
-Other accounts say that the chief's flesh would be stripped from the bones, burned, and then the bones would be given to the chief's family.
+Tequesta men consumed a ceremonial drink called cassini during special rituals.
+According to some accounts, when a Tequesta chief died the leader's body and small bones would be buried while the larger bones would be separated and placed in a box for the Tequesta people to worship as gods.
+Other accounts say that the chief's flesh was stripped from the bones, the flesh burned, and then the bones given to the chief's family.

 "Tequesta."
 The Historical Marker Database.
 Accessed December 9, 2015. http://www.hmdb.org/marker.asp?marker=88322 "Early Tribes: Tequesta."
 Palm Beach County History Online.
 Accessed July 9, 2016. http://www.pbchistoryonline.org/page/tequesta